janboddez/indieblocks/README.md

 * Add "microformats" to your WordPress site's front end and posts, so that Webmention endpoints are able to correctly interpret your posts

 ## How
 IndieBlocks provides a number of blocks that can be used to add microformats to posts _without having to tweak or know HTML_.
-It also adds a number of "short-form" Custom Post Types to more easily add a "microblog" to your site.
+It also adds a number of "short-form" custom post types to more easily add a "microblog" to your site.
 (Both are optional, like, well, all of IndieBlocks features.)

 IndieBlocks also "hooks" into the [Micropub](https://wordpress.org/plugins/micropub/) plugin, so that Micropub posts are given the correct post type, and, when applicable, "microformats" blocks.